joshjohanning/github-misc-scripts/gh-cli/README.md

 Renaming a repo

+## search-org-for-code.sh

+Code search in an organization.

+See the [docs](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#search-code) and [StackOverflow](https://stackoverflow.com/questions/24132790/how-to-search-for-code-in-github-with-github-api) for more information.

 ## set-ip-allow-list-setting.sh

 Sets the IP allow list to enabled/disable for an enterprise or organization.
 You can't enable the IP allow list unless the IP running the script is in the list.